Princeton-CDH/lenape-timetree/content/leaves/munsee-names.md

 The goals of the project are multifaceted, drawing on the past and looking to the future.
 They are to:

--transcribe the names of early community members as a way to begin to reclaim the earliest recorded histories of the community
+- transcribe the names of early community members as a way to begin to reclaim the earliest recorded histories of the community

--create a foundational dataset of names to use in future research into historical documents and narratives
+- create a foundational dataset of names to use in future research into historical documents and narratives

--recover the names of historical Munsee peoples for use by name-givers in the present-day community”
+- recover the names of historical Munsee peoples for use by name-givers in the present-day community”